-The .NET assembly supported by PowerBuilder must be developed on .NET Framework 4.0 or later or .NET Core 2.1 or later (and .NET 5 is unsupported at this moment).
+The .NET assembly supported by PowerBuilder must be developed on .NET Framework 4.x or .NET Core 2.x/3.x. .NET 5.0 and later is unsupported at this moment.

 The assembly DLL file will require the corresponding version of .NET Framework, .NET Core, or .NET Standard to run, especially if the DLL file is a .NET Standard class library.
 Please check the Microsoft website or the following table for the compatible versions between .NET Standard, .NET Core, and .NET Framework.
 For an interactive table, see .NET Standard versions.